pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_help_versions.md

 ﻿# NETSHG Version History

+## Version 1.17 2025-08-09

+Per https://x.com/JenMsft/status/1954202528066748706 Jen Gentleman, added powercfg to the commands.
+There's a new menu item for all power-related commands.

 ## Version 1.16 2025-05-23

 Added menu items for **perfmon** and **usbview**.
 The perfmon /rel (reliability) command is marked as a common command.